palak-kaur-sodhi/Data-Cleaning-Using-Excel/README.md

 ### Data_cleaning_1
 ## Objective:
 1. <strong> Cleaning dirty data </strong> given in 5 different worksheets using MS Excel.
-Data is transformed using <strong> Power Query </strong> and loaded cleaned data back to the Excel workbook.
+2. Transforming data using <strong> Power Query </strong> and loading cleaned data back to the Excel workbook.

 ## Approach Used:
 Below features of <strong> power query </strong> are used to achieve the goal: